On the non-existence of elements of Kervaire invariant one: The Slice Theorem and the Reduction Theorem

 \section{The Slice Theorem and the Reduction Theorem}

-Using the method of polynomial algebras one can show the Slice Theorem and the Reduction Theorem to be equivalent.
+Using the method of twisted monoid rings one can show the Slice Theorem and the Reduction Theorem to be equivalent.
 In \S\ref{sec:from-reduct-theor} we formally state the Reduction Theorem, and assuming it, prove the Slice Theorem.
 In \S\ref{sec:converse} we establish a converse, for associative algebras $R$ which are pure and which admit a multiplicative refinement of homotopy by a polynomial algebra.
 Both assertions are used in the proof of the Reduction Theorem in \S\ref{sec:reduction-theorem}.